 Jesus concludes not by answering the lawyer's question, but rather by asking him which of the three men proved to be a "neighbor."
 Jesus flips the Hebrew lawyer's question around by requiring him to abandon conventional Hebrew ethic that would require a priest and a temple assistant to keep their distance from an unclean person in order to remain a "neighbor."
 In addition, through the parable, Jesus forces the lawyer to imagine a scenario in which a person from a despised people group is actually more ethical.
 Finally, Jesus essentially says to him, "Go and behave like the person you despise."

 As people of a religious system, we tend to respond to cultural issues involving acts of neighborliness with some version of "Well, God's Word says..."
 In many ways, we have been instilled by Christian culture to treat the Bible like one of those textbooks with the answers in the back.
-In doing so, we would rather quibble about who exactly neighbors are than actually be neighbors, displaying self-giving compassion and love to everyone without distinction.
+In doing so, we would rather quibble about who exactly neighbors are than actually be neighbors with selfless compassion and love for everyone without distinction.

-May we have the courage to follow Jesus' command to go...to feed, clothe, house, redeem, and love as "neighbor" to all.
+May we have the courage to follow Jesus' command to actually feed, clothe, house, redeem, and love as "neighbor" to all.